BSE, Princeton University; MS, Stanford University; JD, Harvard University

 Professor Kerr is a nationally recognized scholar of criminal procedure and computer crime law.
 He has authored more than 50 articles, and his scholarship has been cited in over 150 judicial opinions and almost 2000 academic works.

 Before joining the faculty in 2001, Professor Kerr was a trial attorney in the Computer Crime and Intellectual Property Section at the U.S. Department of Justice, as well as a Special Assistant U.S. Attorney in the Eastern District of Virginia.
 He is a former law clerk for Justice Anthony M. Kennedy of the U.S. Supreme Court and Judge Leonard I. Garth of the U.S. Court of Appeals for the Third Circuit.

-Professor Kerr has briefed and argued cases in the United States Supreme Court as well as federal circuit and district courts.
+Professor Kerr has argued cases in the United States Supreme Court and the Third, Fourth, and Sixth Circuits.
 He has testified six times before Congressional committees.
-In 2013, Chief Justice Roberts appointed Kerr to serve on the Judicial Conference Advisory Committee for the Federal Rules of Criminal Procedure.
-From 2012-14, Professor Kerr is also serving as a scholar-in-residence at the Law Library of Congress.
+In 2013, Chief Justice Roberts appointed Professor Kerr to serve on the Advisory Committee for the Federal Rules of Criminal Procedure.

 Curriculum Vitae [PDF]